-The existing holdings of our executive officers, directors, principal stockholders and their affiliates represent beneficial ownership, in the aggregate, of approximately 60.6% of our outstanding common stock with Estuardo Aguilar-Cordova and Laura Aguilar (together, both directly and indirectly) beneficially owning approximately 21.5% of our outstanding common stock, and with entities and persons affiliated with PBM Capital Group, LLC (PBM Capital), beneficially owning approximately 29.5% of our outstanding common stock.
-In addition, Diem Nguyen, who is a member of our Board of Directors, is currently Chief Executive Officer of Xalud Therapeutics, Inc., which is majority-owned by PBM Capital.
+The existing holdings of our executive officers, directors, principal stockholders and their affiliates represent beneficial ownership, in the aggregate, of approximately 60.4% of our outstanding common stock with Estuardo Aguilar-Cordova and Laura Aguilar (together, both directly and indirectly) beneficially owning approximately 20.8% of our outstanding common stock, and with entities and persons affiliated with PBM Capital Group, LLC (PBM Capital), beneficially owning approximately 28.7% of our outstanding common stock.
 As a result, these stockholders, if they act together, will be able to influence our management and affairs and the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets.
 The concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
-In addition, this concentration of ownership might adversely affect the market price of our common stock by
+In addition, this concentration of ownership might adversely affect the market price of our common stock by: